alainassaf/alainassaf.github.io/powershellres.md

 title: PowerShell Resources
 ---

 Managing EUC technologies and platforms with PowerShell covers a lot of topics.
-Here are a some PowerShell resources that can help you learn more.
+Here are a some PowerShell resources that can help you learn and do more.

 ## Blogs